spences10/dendron/vault/daily.notes.2021.02.05.md

 id: 98ae2ede-6d7c-4c56-a2ab-9674b3a05a17
 title: '2021-02-05'
 desc: ''
-updated: 1612556099287
+updated: 1612609150152
 created: 1612531313565
 ---

 ## Notes

-- To encode a string for use in a Twitter share intent use `escape` and the string you want to encode.
+- **DEPRECIATED** To encode a string for use in a Twitter share intent use `escape` and the string you want to encode.

   - Example: